Fruit of the Loom: 21st century

 The company was bought from bankruptcy by Berkshire Hathaway Corporation, controlled by investor Warren Buffett, who wanted the valuable brand.
 He agreed in January 2002 to purchase the company for approximately $835 million in cash.
 The deal was concluded on April 29, 2002.
 A condition of the purchase required that former COO and then interim CEO John Holland remain available to be the CEO for the company.

-The company purchased Russell Brands, LLC, effectively taking the former competitor private, in a deal valued at $598.3 million that was completed August 1, 2006.
+The company purchased Russell Brands, effectively taking the former competitor private, in a deal valued at $598.3 million which completed on August 1, 2006.

 The company announced the purchase of VF Corporation's intimate apparel company named Vanity Fair Intimates for $350 million in cash on January 23, 2007.
-This company was renamed Vanity Fair Brands and is operated as a wholly owned subsidiary.
+This company was renamed Vanity Fair Brands and is operated as a wholly-owned subsidiary.

 In 2010, Rick Medlin was named president and CEO of Fruit of the Loom.
 Longtime CEO John Holland became the company's chairman.
-In 2014, the company closed its Jamestown, Kentucky, plant, which had once been the second manufacturing plant in the state, and laid off all 600 employees.
+In 2014, the company closed its Jamestown plant, which had once been the second manufacturing plant in the state, and laid off all 600 employees.
 The company acknowledged it was moving the plant's operations to Honduras to reduce production costs.

 In December 2016, Melissa Burgess Taylor was named chairman and CEO of Fruit of the Loom by Buffett after the death of Rick Medlin.